 My question needed to be, “Lord, what do You have for us today?”

-What if He wanted me to learn “serving” by cleaning up one spill after another that morning?
-Then I could view the disaster as more of “an opportunity” than a “trial”.
+What if He wanted me to learn to have a servant’s heart by cleaning up one spill after another that morning?
+Then I could view the disaster as more of “an opportunity” than a “trial.”